 You can only submit Form W-8BEN directly to your withholding agent.

-The Form W-8BEN (Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding) is a legitimate U.S. tax exemption document.
+The Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding (PDF) is a legitimate U.S. tax exemption document.

 However, fraudsters typically target non-residents of the U.S. and use the W-8BEN format to acquire personal details such as,